davidfraser/sms-backup-plus/README.md

-If you want to trigger backups from another app, enable `3rd party integration` in Advanced Settings and send the broadcast intent `com.zegoggles.smssync.BACKUP`.
+If you want to trigger backups from another app, enable `3rd party integration` in Advanced Settings and send the broadcast intent `org.frasergo.wasync.BACKUP`.
 This will work even when Auto Backup is disabled.

 ### Usage without Gmail (IMAP)